Harrison-Q-Ma/GithubPages/index.md

 Hi there!
 I am a sophomore at the University of California, San Diego.
 Double major in Math-Computer Science and Cognitive Science with a Specialization in Machine Learning and Neural Computation with a minor in History.
 I have a strong interest in Bioinformatics, game development, and data analysis.
 Outside of school, I work as a undergraduate volunteer in bioinformatics for Neil Chi lab at UCSD School of Medicine and I play support for UCSD's varsity collegiate Overwatch Team.

+My favorite quote is:
+> Where is your mana?
+You have no mana.

 <hr />
     <h3>Education</h3>
     <ul style="width:55%">